Subscribe Advertise with us

 If you’re looking for the number one wontons, read on.
-Confidential Guides’ team of enthusiastic chopstick-wielders have bathed in black bean sauce and numbed their lips on crispy chilli beef to bring you Liverpool’s top Chinese restaurants.
+Confidential Guides’ team of enthusiastic chopstick-wielders have bathed in black bean sauce and numbed their lips on crispy chilli beef to bring you Liverpool’s best Chinese restaurants.

 From Chinatown legends to off-the-beaten track cult favourites, you’ll find time-honoured classics and more unusual authentic fare.
 Rice, rice baby.
 Egg-fried, of course.